thahir369/thahir369/README.md

-- 👋 Hi, I’m @thahir369
+## Hi there, I'm thahir369 👋
-- 👀 I’m interested in ...
+- I'm a Professional Developer, Learner, and founder of MY company
-- 🌱 I’m currently learning ...
+- 🌱currently working in microservices
-- 💞️ I’m looking to collaborate on ...
+- 👀interested in Data Science
-- 📫 How to reach me ...
+- 📫reach me here ahmedthahir369@gmail.com

 <!---
 thahir369/thahir369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.